Windows Audio Troubleshooter – Fix Audio Problems in Windows 11

 When to Seek Additional Help

-If the Windows audio troubleshooter cannot resolve your audio problems after multiple attempts, you may need to consider additional solutions.
-Hardware failure could be the culprit, requiring professional inspection or replacement of audio components.
-Incompatible or severely corrupted drivers might need complete uninstallation and fresh installation from the manufacturer’s website.
-Some audio issues stem from Windows 11 system file corruption, which can be repaired using the System File Checker tool by running “sfc /scannow” in Command Prompt as administrator.
+Some audio issues also stem from Windows 11 system file corruption, which you can repair using the System File Checker tool by running “sfc /scannow” in Command Prompt as administrator.
 For complex problems, you might need to explore helpful troubleshooting guides or contact Microsoft Support directly.

 Preventing Future Audio Problems